-The AA Screening Assessment screened in 18 of the LAP policies/objectives as these policies/objectives could have an adverse impact on the integrity of the SPA via hydrological, disturbance (recreational/tourism) or air pollution pathways.
+The AA Screening Assessment screened in 25 of the LAP policies/objectives as these policies/objectives could have an adverse impact on the integrity of the SPA via hydrological, recreational or air pollution pathways.
 Therefore, an NIR was required to determine whether the proposed Plan would result in significant adverse impacts on the integrity of the screened in European sites with respect to the site's structure, function, and/or conservation objectives.